EMazarakis/Generative-AI-in-Graphics/README.md

 # Latex Files
 All the relevant latex files for the master thesis is under the directory [latex](https://github.com/EMazarakis/Generative-AI-in-Graphics/tree/main/Latex%20Files)

-# Python Code
-This file contain the python code that we used in order to create DALL-E 2 images through openai API [python-dalle-api-call](https://github.com/EMazarakis/Generative-AI-in-Graphics/blob/main/Python%20Code/PythonApplication5.py)

 # Master Thesis
 :point_right: To see and download the master thesis you can go to: [Master Thesis](https://github.com/EMazarakis/Generative-AI-in-Graphics/blob/main/Master%20Thesis/Master_Thesis_en.pdf).